2sync

 Does 2sync support Todoist recurring tasks?

 Yes.
 Todoist keeps one task with a dynamic due date that advances on completion.
-2sync updates the same Notion page with the new date each time the task recurs.
+2sync updates the same Notion page with the new date each time the task recurs, rather than creating a duplicate page per occurrence.
 The Completed checkbox resets automatically after each cycle.
+Pleexy and most automation tools create a new page on each recurrence, which clutters the database over time.

 What happens if I delete a task in Todoist?

-By default, deleting a task in Todoist unsyncs it from Notion but does not remove the Notion page.
-If you enable the Allow task deletion setting, deleting in either app removes the item from both.
-You can also map the Trigger deletion on Todoist field for controlled deletion from Notion.
+By default, deleting a task in Todoist unsyncs it from Notion but does not remove the Notion page (so you keep a record of completed work).
+If you enable the Allow task deletion setting in the automation's advanced options, deleting in either app removes the item from both.
+You can also map the Trigger deletion on Todoist field to a Notion checkbox for controlled deletion from Notion, useful when you want to clean up tasks from inside the database view.